 In 2002, KCCI began broadcasting in high-definition television on channel 8.1.

-On July 24, 2006, KCCI launched "Weather Now", a 24-hour local weather channel on digital subchannel 8.2, local Mediacom digital cable channel 247, and the station's website.
+On July 24, 2006, KCCI launched "Weather Now", a 24-hour local weather channel that appeared on digital subchannel 8.2 as well as local Mediacom digital cable channel 247, and the station's website until June 30, 2011.

 On April 20, 2009, KCCI became the first station in Des Moines to broadcast local news in 16:9 widescreen.

 In 2009, KCCI won National Edward R. Murrow Awards for Best Newscast and Overall Excellence.
-In 2009 KCCI also won the Photography Station of the Year award in the small market division from the National Press Photographers Association (NPPA).
+In 2009 KCCI won the Photography Station of the Year award in the small market division from the National Press Photographers Association (NPPA).
+The NPPA also named Photojournalist Cortney Kintzer as the Photographer of the Year in Region 5 (Iowa, Minnesota, Wisconsin and Illinois).

-In January 2010, an ice storm damaged the weather beacon at KCCI, but it was repaired later that year.
+In January 2010, an ice storm damaged KCCI's weather beacon, but it was repaired later that year.

 In 2010, KCCI won Regional Edward R. Murrow Awards for Best Newscast and Overall Excellence.